 To the right, are excerpts from the Convention that show that the convention was the beginning of a set-up.
 It had a political objective of movement towards science-based, regional governing system.

 Protocols contain the details for the implementation of a Convention.
 In 1987, the U.S. agreed to the Montreal Protocol of the Vienna Convention on Ozone.
-The video at the top write of this article explains the significance of the Montreal Protocol.
+The video at the top right of this article explains the significance of the Montreal Protocol.
 The protocol defines the amount of allowable production of different chemicals, the percentage of use reduction by given target dates and it includes references to cross border trade in chemical substances.

 In 1972, the United States and the Soviet Union signed a treaty for environmental cooperation and an agreement was signed in London to establish the International Institute for Applied Systems Analysis.
 The IIASA was for the purpose of Soviet scientists and U.S. scientists to work together on environmental issues with the initial focus being on carbon dioxide.
 While that might sound nice, it serves to remember that we were still in a Cold War with the Soviets and the discussions with the Soviets to establish the IIASA began in secrecy in the 1960s with funding for it hidden.
 The following is from Article 2 of the treaty: